Points to watch when buying a TLR

 Some people prefer to use their thread mount filters.
 Adaptor rings for using threaded filters on a Rolleiflex are available from

 Porterville, CA 93257

-I have described the Rolleinars on separate pages.
-The following links will take you there.
+I have described the Rolleinar close-up lenses on separate pages.

 The factory has used the name ‘Rolleinar’ not only for close-up lenses but also for other camera lenses obtained from third parties.
 When searching the web for Rolleinars you will find those lenses too.

 Pre-war Rolleiflex cameras with serial numbers lower than 200,000 need B1-6 or 620 roll film.
 The films are unavailable now.
-Unless you want to re-spool film avoid these early cameras.
-Another reason is they are regarded as un-repairable caused by lack of parts and the cost of maintenace exeeding the economic value of the canera.
+Unless you want to re-spool film, avoid these early cameras.
+Another reason is they are regarded as un-repairable caused by lack of parts and the cost of maintenance exceeding the economic value of the camera.

-Since 1932 most Rolleiflex and Rolleicord TLR's use 120 size (and for some models 220 size) roll film.
+Since 1932 most Rolleiflex and Rolleicord TLR’s use 120 size roll film.
+Some models use 220 size too.
 Many photo stores do not sell films anymore.
 Ordering on-line from a web-shop is the most practical solution for obtaining film.

-Pictures on these pages show the original brown Rolleiflex TLR cases, affectionally called ‘never-ready cases’.
+Pictures on this site show the original brown Rolleiflex TLR cases, affectionally called ‘never-ready cases’.
 I feel readyness is not the real problem.
 Changing film is quite a hassle especially when using a 2,8 GX.
-Before being able to remove the case, you will have to take the strap off.
+Before being able to remove the case of a GX, you will have to take the strap off.
 I have been using a Lowepro Nova Micro bag for many years.
 Its shape is fit for a TLR.
 It will take a TLR, some film, a few filters and a lens shade.
 You will find instructions for re-stitching an original brown case here.